Best Time to Buy Thanksgiving Airfare

 Thecheapest times to fly are generally the times no one wants to fly, such as a dawn flight or at dinner-time or overnight flight.
 Compare ticket prices for various times; the savings could make an early flight easy to bear.

 Nonstop flights are more convenient for travelers but you generally pay for that convenience with higher ticket prices.
 Check out fares for both nonstops and connecting flights to see which is cheaper.
 You might save money.

 More Holiday Planning Tips: Food, Security, Taxis

-Okay, let’s say you have your plane tickets and you’re ready to go; here are a few last minute tips:
+You’ve found the cheapest tickets and you’re ready to go; a few last minute tips:

 Pack light: Use a carry-on bag; on most airlines, you’ll save the checked-baggage fee plus it will allow you to exit the airline quickly (and be first in line for a cab).
 Here’s a genius method for packing a carry-on.

 Food: Bring food from home; there’s a lot of airline and airport food out there that’s not so great.
 Most airlines will give you water, coffee and soda for free.
 For the flight back, pack a leftover turkey sandwiches – mmm.

 Security: Remember, liquids in containers larger than 3.4 ounces are not allowed through security checkpoints, and this is also true for homemade gift items like salsas or jams and jellies.
 The TSA has a list of banned items; follow it or risk having the item thrown away.

 Airport pick-ups: If it’s your mom or grandma, sure, go get them – but most airports are going to be insane so let your other visitors take a bus or shuttle or taxi or Uber or Lyft.